hanjingo/doc/interview.md

 For more info, see: [C++ Object Oriented Programming#Virtual Inheritance#Notice](LANG/C++/oop.md)

-#### Can you have a virtual function with default arguments?

-Yes, but DANGEROUS!
-Default arguments are determined at compile-time based on the static type.

-For more info, see: [C++ Object Oriented Programming#Virtual Inheritance](LANG/C++/oop.md)

 #### Can static functions be virtual?

 No, Virtual dispatch requires a `this` pointer (object instance).
 Static functions belong to the class, not objects.